tongmeihan1995/DocEE/README.md

 - **cross_domain_setting** (Train/Dev/Test under Cross-Domain Setting)

 # Event Schema of DocEE
-To construct event schema, we gain insight from journalism.
-Journalism typically divides events into hard news and soft news (Reinemann et al., 2012; Tuchman, 1973).
-Hard news is a social emergency that must be reported immediately, such as earthquakes, road accidents and armed conflicts.
-Soft news refers to interesting incidents related to human life, such as celebrity deeds, sports events and other entertainment-centric reports.
+To construct event schema, we gain insight from journalism, which divides events into **hard news** and **soft news** (Reinemann et al., 2012; Tuchman, 1973).

+**Hard news** is a social emergency that must be reported immediately, such as earthquakes, road accidents and armed conflicts.

+**Soft news** refers to interesting incidents related to human life, such as celebrity deeds, sports events and other entertainment-centric reports.

 Based on the hard/soft news theory and the category framework in (Lehman-Wilzig and Seletzky, 2010), we define a total of 59 event types, with 31 hard news event types and 28 soft news event types.
 Detailed information is shown in **Event Schema.md**.

 # Example of DocEE
 The figure below shows an example of DocEE.
 DocEE aims at **Event Classification** and **Event Arguments Extraction**.
 DocEE focuses on the extraction of the main event, that is *one-event-per-document*.